 There are three methods you can use to apply styles to a web page:

 - Inline CSS: This method involves applying a unique style to a single element.

 - External CSS: This method involves creating a separate CSS file that stores the styles for a web page.

 - Internal CSS: This method involves using a <style> tag to define the styles for an HTML file.

 For this tutorial, we’ll discuss writing CSS inline in-depth.

-For instance, suppose you want to change the color or font size of one paragraph of text on a web page.
-Instead of writing a rule in a separate stylesheet, you can add the style directly to the paragraph whose color you want to change.
+Suppose you want to change the color or font size of one paragraph of text on a web page.
+Instead of writing a rule in a separate style sheet, you can add the style directly to the paragraph whose color you want to change.

 The rules applied inline will override any styles applied in an internal or external style sheet.

 To use CSS inline, you can specify a CSS style directly in a “style” attribute of an element.
 Let’s walk through an example to illustrate how this works.